 If you're a resident of, or an organisation based in the European Economic Area (EEA) or Switzerland, these terms and your relationship with Google under these terms and service-specific additional terms, are governed by the laws of your country of residence, and you can file legal disputes in your local courts.

-If you're a consumer living in the EEA, you may also file disputes regarding online purchases using the European Commission's Online Dispute Resolution platform, which we accept if required by law.
+If you're an EEA-based consumer, please contact us to resolve issues directly.
+The European Commission also offers an Online Dispute Resolution platform, but Google isn't legally required to use this or other alternative dispute resolution platforms.